ChaosBeiduo/chaos-odyssey/src/pages/posts/chrome-plugin-miss-minute.md

 The first task he assigned to me was to refactor a website I had previously built, but this time using Next.js.
 This was a significant step up for me, as I had some experience with web development but hadn’t yet worked with those frontend frameworks like React.
 The challenge was both exciting and daunting, as it required me to quickly learn and adapt to a new framework.

 # Our Journey Begin!
-“Do you know Miss Minutes from Loki?
+“Do you know Miss Minutes from _Loki_?
 She’s such an adorable character!
 Why not turn her into an AI assistant?”

 And with that thought, our journey began.